DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 If the user selects ‘school’, we show an additional field for ‘Unique reference number (URN)’.

-We use the URN to look up the school’s contact information from data provided by the Get information about schools (GIAS) service.
+We use the URN to look up the school’s contact information from data provided by the [Get information about schools (GIAS)](https://www.get-information-schools.service.gov.uk/) service.

 #### Contact details

+Previously, the address entered in ‘Contact details’ would be the contact address shown on the course page on Find and the first location (‘School placement’ on Find).
+We now use the information entered here for ‘Contact details’ only.
+Adding a school placement is now a separate task.

 The contact details form includes:

 - email address
 - telephone number
 - website
-- address - address lines 1 to 3, town or city, county and postcode
+- address - lines 1 to 3, town or city, county and postcode

-If the provider is a school, we use the URN to look up the contact details in the Get information about schools (GIAS) data to prepopulate the form.
+If the provider is a school, we use the URN to look up the contact details in the [Get information about schools (GIAS)](https://www.get-information-schools.service.gov.uk/) data to prepopulate the form.
 We also show a message telling the user where the data originated.

 ### Editing an organisation